 Now I want you to take a guess... how many of those homes would you say have a mortgage?
 And how many will be sold again or refinanced in the future?
 The answer is almost all of them.

-And a notary public loan signing agent makes $75 to $150 on every last one.
+And a notary public loan signing agent can make $75 to $150 for every loan signing job!

 That's a ton of business for a notary public who becomes a loan signing agent.